 The second topic of the thesis, presented in Chapter 4, elaborates the Traveling Visitor Problem.
-This chapter describes a problem and examples of real cities and finally solves the instances of the problem by using new methods.
+This chapter describes a problem and the instances of examples of real cities and finally solves the instances of the problem by using the new special method and known methods.